 The importance of Facebook groups

-Facebook’s current algorithm minimized the reach of most pages and gave priority to publications on groups.
+Facebook’s current algorithm minimised the reach of most fanpages and gave priority to publications on groups.
 So, don’t think twice about whether you should create a group or not.
-The reach of your publications has fallen drastically on your Facebook pages.
+The organic reach of your publications has fallen drastically on your Facebook fanpages.
 On the contrary, if you publish on a Facebook group the reach will increase.
 This means that groups are more effective at giving visibility to your content.
 Facebook clearly favours groups and provides users with what they are looking for- community and mutual interests.

 Another thing that we should consider if we are debating between opening a group or page is, that users will normally join a group if they are truly interest in it.
 On the other side, a Facebook page often has a variety of followers where many of them don’t show enough interest in the brand.